topesoul/test/cleanedREADME.md

 ### Acknowledgements

-Special thanks to my mentor and Code institute for the helpful and intense tutorship.
-Also, I would like to acknowledge online developer communities, my friends and peers for their advice and encouragement throughout the development of the HomeVise project.
+Special thanks to my mentor and Code Institute for the helpful and intense tutorship.
+Also, I would like to acknowledge online developer communities, my friends, and peers for their advice and encouragement throughout the development of the HomeVise project.

 [https://stackoverflow.com/](https://stackoverflow.com/)
 [https://fontawesome.com/](https://fontawesome.com/)